 Lamberg, T. & Koyen, L. (2017).
 Formative Assessment Framework in Mathematics Instruction.
-A paper to be presented at the Annual Meeting of the American Educational Research Association, San Antonio, Texas.
+A paper presented at the Annual Meeting of the American Educational Research Association, San Antonio, Texas.

 Lamberg, T., Lakey P., Keppelman, E., Olson, T., & Shih, J. (2015).
 Nevada Mathematics Project: Evaluation of a Statewide Professional Development Partnership.
 RCML Conference, Las Vegas, Nevada.

 Lamberg, T. (2016).
 A Framework for Effective Teaching: Integrate Common Core Math Practices.
 Annual Meeting of the National Council of Teachers of Mathematics, San Francisco, CA.

 Lamberg, T., & Gillette-Koyen, L. (2016).
 A Study Exploring How Teachers Analyze and Use Formative Assessment information Within Instruction.
 A paper to be presented at the Annual Meeting of the Psychology of Mathematics Education, Northern American Chapter, Tucson Arizona.